In short: IT is not being used effectively to manage and assess itself

-In short: that IT is not being used effectively to manage and assess itself.
-And, no, I’m not talking advanced AI, machine learning or self healing here (although these “AIOps” things can be amazing with the right foundations in place) I’m talking about the basics of knowing and managing your IT assets.
+And, no, I’m not talking advanced AI, machine learning or self-healing here (although these “AIOps” things can be amazing with the right foundations in place) I’m talking about the basics of knowing and managing your IT assets.
 This is a fundamental part of what is referred to as IT hygiene.

 How did we get here?

 This is a classic ‘the cobbler’s children have broken shoes’ situation.
-IT is often so focussed on delivering direct business value that there isn’t time or budget to manage IT itself better.
-However, this gets super embarrassing for organisations when they get breached after someone forgot to do the basics of IT hygiene (including patching, configuring and maintaining systems) and the IT team finds out they didn’t ever have full visibility of the assets the organisation has.
-Maybe external auditors then come in to do an IT audit and in many cases the only way to do it is for consultants to go around with clipboards and spreadsheets and work out what is what in order to assess the health of an organisations controls or compliance status.
-This is often what they find:
+IT is often so focused on delivering direct business value that there isn’t the time or budget to manage IT itself better.
+However, this gets super embarrassing for organizations when they get breached after someone forgot to do the basics of IT hygiene (including patching, configuring and maintaining systems) and the IT team finds out they didn’t ever have full visibility of the assets the organization has.
+Maybe external auditors then come in to do an IT audit and in many cases, the only way to do it is for consultants to go around with clipboards and spreadsheets and work out what is what in order to assess the health of an organizations controls or compliance status.

 But we don’t have this problem!
 We’ve already solved it with ITSM/SCCM/ABC/XYZ!

 Perhaps some of you are thinking.
 “We’ve solved this using existing systems management and IT Service Management (ITSM) solutions and frameworks like the Open Group’s IT4IT and ITIL.”
 These are indeed often part of the answer.
-However, many of these systems often don’t work properly or don’t scale with the organisations.
+However, many of these systems often don’t work properly or don’t scale with the organizations.
 Why is that?
 It’s the way they are built.
-They are built on centralising data - but data has gravity - and moving gigabytes of data around is inefficient and costly.
-And, crucially, they’re not delivering on the promise of automation when they are being fed by error prone manual data, fragile processes and/or disparate CSV files that have to be imported.
+They are built on centralizing data – but data has gravity – and moving gigabytes of data around is inefficient and costly.
+And, crucially, they’re not delivering on the promise of automation when they are being fed by error-prone manual data, fragile processes and/or disparate CSV files that have to be imported.

 This situation has only gotten worse in recent times with increasing regulations and focus on cybersecurity.
 More and more point solutions have been deployed to fix data leakage, insider threats, advanced malware, PCI compliance, zero-day threats, firewall management, virtual patching (the list goes on) in many cases however these have just made the problem worse – adding yet further complexity and often distracting IT operations teams from managing the basics of the IT environment.
 And as Gartner has noted, “Remember: the maturity of the security analytics program does not correlate with the number of tools.”